 - iOS Multitasking: ForeFlight Mobile 12.4 and later on the iPad supports iOS Multitasking, allowing you to use ForeFlight in Split Screen or Slide Over with other apps at the same time. - Multiple Orientations: The iPad supports portrait and landscape orientation.
-When an iPad is rotated from one orientation to another, an application typically alters its user interface to better take advantage of the space supplied. - Rotation Lock: Having the screen rotate is not always desired.
+When you rotate an iPad from one orientation to another, an application typically alters its user interface to better take advantage of the space supplied. - Rotation Lock: Having the screen rotate isn't always a good thing.
 Rotation lock is helpful for preventing accidental rotation in turbulence.
 Newer iPads: Swipe down from the upper-right corner of the screen to open the Control Center and find the rotation lock soft-button.
 Older iPads: A physical switch is located above the volume buttons.
 When switched on, this prevents an application from changing its orientation.
 On some iPads, this switch instead functions as a "mute" switch.
-You can change the function of this back to a "lock" switch by using the iPad Settings application.
+You can change the function of this back to a "lock" switch by using the iPad's Settings application.
 Tap General, and use the options in the Use Side Switch to: section.
-If this section is not displayed, the iOS operating system may need to be updated to enable this functionality. - Settings App: The iPad includes a special application called Settings.
+If this section is not displayed, you may need to update your iPad's version of the iOS operating system to enable this. - Settings App: The iPad includes a special application called Settings.
 Within Settings, you can modify the way the iPad and its applications behave.
 ForeFlight-specific settings are addressed in the Settings section of this guide.
 All ForeFlight settings are available in the More view of ForeFlight Mobile as well. - Brightness Control: There is a brightness control accessible in iPad Settings app.
 It is also available for quick access in the Control Center by swiping-down from the top of the screen.
 This control is helpful for reducing brightness at night, or for dimming the screen during the day to preserve battery life.
 For night use, if the iPad brightness control set to full dim (slider all the way to the bottom) doesn't dim the screen enough, use the brightness slider in ForeFlight Mobile in the More view or at the top of the Maps Settings menu to dim the screen further.
-The ForeFlight brightness slider integrates with the iPad brightness slider, but allows for additional dimming beyond the lowest setting of the iPad slider.
+The ForeFlight brightness slider integrates with the iPad's brightness slider, but allows for additional dimming beyond the lowest setting of the iPad's slider.